Search

 servers closest to the user.

-cache static content.
-Cloudflare reports that using its CDN can reduce load
+- Implementation: Utilize CDNs like Cloudflare or Akamai to cache static content.
+Cloudflare reports that using its CDN can reduce load times by 50% and decrease bandwidth usage by up to 60%.

 - Why It Matters: Ensures fast retrieval of payment-related